Skip to content

 Seafood / Lobster Roll

-Tiny takeout stand at the intersection of Main and Water streets.
-The lobster roll is a full pound of meat.
+Tiny takeout stand at Main and Water streets, in its 87th year.
+The lobster roll carries more than a whole lobster's worth of meat.
 The line is long.
 It is worth it.

 Sprague's Lobster